Metering Pumps are precision instruments used to feed accurately a predetermined volume of liquid into a process or system

 Typical applications for metering pumps

-- Oil & Gas: Metering pumps inject chemicals, such as methanol, monoethylene glycol, and corrosion inhibitors, into the flow of gas and oil to prevent hydrate formation, wax and scale build up, and corrosion, which hinders flow and lower production rates.
+- Oil & Gas: Dosing pumps inject chemicals, such as methanol, monoethylene glycol, and corrosion inhibitors, into the flow of gas and oil to prevent hydrate formation, wax and scale build up, and corrosion, which hinders flow and lower production rates.
 The use of corrosion inhibitors increases safety by preventing leaks and spills.

 - pH adjustment: The majority of processes in plants operate best when the pH of the water used is neutral (pH-7).
 Specific volumes of acids, such as sulfuric acid, and caustics, such as sodium bisulfate, are dosed via metering pumps to lower or raise water pH, however it can be said that not all applications require a neutral pH.